Everything about study start

 You can also find many private residence halls in Copenhagen.
 The easiest way to find them is to google: “kollegium København” or “residence hall Copenhagen”

-You can also find various webpages where you can get in contact with people who are renting out rooms or apartments.
+There are also numerous housing websites, where you can get in contact with people who are renting out rooms or apartments.
+However, you need to be aware when searching for a place to live, as there are many scammers.

 Beware of scam!

-You should always watch out, when you are looking for accommodation, since there are many scammers who will try to rent a room or apartment to you which they do not own or does not exist.
+You should always watch out when you are looking for accommodation.
+There are many scammers who will try to rent a room or apartment to you which they do not own or which does not exist.

 The police offers good advice on how to make yourself more secure in your hunt for housing and avoid scam.